raw-lab/cerberus/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/raw-lab/cerberus/main/img/workflow.jpg" alt="Cerberus Workflow" height=600>
 </p>
+### General Info

-### Cerberus has three basic modes: quality control (QC) for raw reads, formatting/gene prediction, and annotation.
+* Cerberus has **three** basic modes:
+    1. Quality Control (QC) for raw reads
+    2. Formatting/gene prediction
+    3. Annotation
-- Cerberus can use three different input files: 1) raw read data from any sequencing platform (Illumina, PacBio, or Oxford Nanopore), 2) assembled contigs, as MAGs, vMAGs, isolate genomes, or a collection of contigs, 3) amino acid fasta (.faa), previously called pORFs.
+* Cerberus can use **three** different input files:
+    1. Raw read data from any sequencing platform (Illumina, PacBio, or Oxford Nanopore)
+    2. Assembled contigs, as MAGs, vMAGs, isolate genomes, or a collection of contigs
+    3. Amino acid fasta (.faa), previously called pORFs
 - We offer customization, including running all databases together, individually or specifying select databases.
 For example, if a user wants to run prokaryotic or eukaryotic-specific KOfams, or an individual database alone such as dbCAN, both are easily customized within Cerberus.
 - In QC mode, raw reads are quality controlled via FastQC prior and post trim [FastQC](https://github.com/s-andrews/FastQC).
-Raw reads are then trimmed via data type; if the data is Illumina or PacBio, [fastp](https://doi.org/10.1093/bioinformatics/bty560)  is called, otherwise it assumes the data is Oxford Nanopore then Porechop is utilized [PoreChop](https://github.com/rrwick/Porechop).
+Raw reads are then trimmed via data type; if the data is Illumina or PacBio, [fastp](https://doi.org/10.1093/bioinformatics/bty560)  is called, otherwise it assumes the data is Oxford Nanopore, then [PoreChop](https://github.com/rrwick/Porechop) is utilized.
 - If Illumina reads are utilized, an optional bbmap step to remove the phiX174 genome is available or user provided contaminate genome.
 Phage phiX174 is a common contaminant within the Illumina platform as their library spike-in control.
 We highly recommend this removal if viral analysis is conducted, as it would provide false positives to ssDNA microviruses within a sample.
-- We include a --skip_decon option to skip the filtration of phiX174, which may remove common k-mers that are shared in ssDNA phages.
+- We include a ```--skip_decon``` option to skip the filtration of phiX174, which may remove common k-mers that are shared in ssDNA phages.
 - In the formatting and gene prediction stage, contigs and genomes are checked for N repeats.
 These N repeats are removed by default.
 - We impute contig/genome statistics (e.g., N50, N90, max contig) via our custom module [Metaome Stats](https://github.com/raw-lab/metaome_stats).
 - Contigs can be converted to pORFs using [Prodigal](https://anaconda.org/bioconda/prodigal), [FragGeneScanRs](https://github.com/unipept/FragGeneScanRs/), and [Prodigal-gv](https://github.com/apcamargo/prodigal-gv)) as specified by user preference.
 - Scaffold annotation is not recommended due to N's providing ambiguous annotation.
-- Both Prodigal and FragGeneScanRs can be used via our --super option, and we recommend using FragGeneScanRs for samples rich in eukaryotes.
+- Both Prodigal and FragGeneScanRs can be used via our ```--super``` option, and we recommend using FragGeneScanRs for samples rich in eukaryotes.
 - FragGeneScanRs found more ORFs and KOs than Prodigal for a stimulated eukaryote rich metagenome.
 HMMER searches against the above databases via user specified bitscore and e-values or our minimum defaults (i.e., bitscore = 25, e-value = 1 x 10<sup>-9</sup> ).

-## Input formats
+### Input file formats

 - From any NextGen sequencing technology (from Illumina, PacBio, Oxford Nanopore)
 - type 1 raw reads (.fastq format)
 - type 2 nucleotide fasta (.fasta, .fa, .fna, .ffn format), assembled raw reads into contigs
 - type 3 protein fasta (.faa format), assembled contigs which genes are converted to amino acid sequence

-## Output Files
+### Output Files

 - If an output directory is given, that folder will be created where all files are stored.
-- If no output directory is specified, the 'results_cerberus' subfolder will be created in the current directory.
+- If no output directory is specified, the 'results_cerberus' subfolder will be created **in the current directory.**
 - Gage/Pathview R analysis provided as separate scripts within R.

-## Visualization of Outputs
+### Visualization of Outputs

 - We use Plotly to visualize the data
-- Once the program is executed the html reports with the visuals will be saved to the last step of the pipeline.
+- Once the program is finished running, the html reports containing the visuals will be saved to the _last_ step of the pipeline.
 - The HTML files require plotly.js to be present.
 One has been provided in the package and is saved to the report folder.

 ## Annotation Rules